Alternating telework: definition, benefits, advantages and disadvantages

 What are the benefits of teleworking for your company?

-However, alternating teleworking is not only worthwhile for your employees, but also brings tangible benefits to your company.
+However, alternating teleworking is not only worthwhile for your employees, but also brings tangible benefits for your company.

-Without a doubt, your employees are happier and more productive when they have the option to flexibly adjust their working hours between office and working from home.
+Without a doubt, your employees are happier and more productive when they have the option to flexibly adjust their working hours between office and Home Office to divide.
 Satisfied employees are more motivated, more creative and more engaged.
 This has a direct effect on the quality of their work and leads to better results for your company.

 Another advantage is the increased attractiveness of your company on the job market.
 By offering flexible working models, you position yourself as a modern, progressive employer that takes the needs of its employees seriously.
 Because at a time when skilled workers are highly competitive, the opportunity to alternate telework is a powerful argument that attracts the best talent and ties them to your company in the long term.

 And what about productivity?
 Studies show that remote working increases productivity because your employees work more effectively in a quiet, personalized environment.
-There is also a reduction in sickness absences, as teleworking promotes better work-life blending and reduces stress — an all-round carefree package, so to speak.
+There is also a reduction in sickness absences, as teleworking is a better work-life blending promotes and reduces stress — an all-round carefree package, so to speak.

 Alternating telework, home office and remote work: What are the differences?